Cosmo-Tech/azure-sample-webapp/doc/instanceVisualization.md

     - enter the name of your webapp as the name of this function key (e.g. _azure-sample-webapp_)
     - leave the value empty for the key to be automatically generated
     - click on _“OK”_
-    - **copy the function key value** (with the name you have just set) and keep it for the webapp configuration in section 3.1
+    - **copy the function key value** (with the name you have just set) and use it in the workspace configuration, for the value of `dataSource.functionKey`
 - open the _“Authentication”_ blade
   - click on “Add identity provider“
     - Select the Identity Provider: _“Microsoft”_